- 1 Terms

 20 of the last 20 games in match history.
 Sometimes used to exaggerate.

-Ex.
-Swain was so broken that you can
+Player 1: " Swain was so broken that you could 20/20 it to Masters"

 Ex.
 Finding an early 4-cost carry at Stage 3 is a highroll, rotating into the player who found the 5-cost is a lowroll.